 Any student employee working in an office with access to student records should be made aware of the Federal Family Educational Rights and Privacy Act (FERPA).
 All student employees with access to student records must sign the Work Study Contract and Confidentiality Agreement.
 Employers need to give the student a copy and keep the original in their files.

-NCWS employees may not work during scheduled class times and NCWS employees may not be excused from class in order to work during scheduled class times.
+Federal work study employees may not work during scheduled class times and may not be excused from class in order to work during scheduled class times.
 The student must give the supervisor a print out of his/her class schedule so that the supervisor can verify that the employee is not working during classes.
-NCWS employees may not work more than a total of 20 hours per week while classes are in session (including finals week) during the fall and spring semesters.
+These employees may not work more than a total of 20 hours per week while classes are in session (including finals week) during the fall and spring semesters.
 To determine the number of hours per week a student may work, use the following formula:

 To determine the number of hours per week a student may work, use the following formula:

-NCWS student pay begins at minimum wage unless otherwise requested by the employer and approved.
-At the time of publication, minimum wage is $8.25/hour; the maximum pay a NCWS student can earn is $10/hour.
+Federal work study student pay begins at minimum wage unless otherwise requested by the employer and approved.

 The purpose of setting weekly hours is to help spread earnings over the full award period.
 Variances from the average weekly schedule are not violations of the program, except that students may not work more than 20 hours in one week.
 Students who earn too much too quickly are often unable to budget funds over the full award period and may find themselves short of money as the semester ends.
 Departments will be held responsible for funding hours worked in excess of the student’s allowable hours and/or funds, as well as for any overtime hours worked by the student.

-NCWS students are paid minimum wage unless otherwise requested by the employer and approved; at the time of this publication, minimum wage for NCWS students is $8.25/hour.
-A minimum increase of $.50 is applied for each returning year of service within the hiring department; the maximum pay a NCWS student can earn is $10/hour.
+Federal work study students are paid minimum wage unless otherwise requested by the employer and approved; at the time of this publication, minimum wage for NCWS students is $10.00/hour.
+A minimum increase of $.50 is applied for each returning year of service within the hiring department.

 It is the policy of New College to comply with state and federal laws regarding meals and breaks.
 NCWS students are permitted a paid 15-minute rest break for each four-hour work period.
 While it is not required, the supervisor should not unreasonably deny a paid 15-minute break during a shift of four hours or longer.
 It is expected that break periods will be taken approximately half way through a shift; breaks cannot be taken at the beginning or end of a shift to arrive late or leave early.